 Interlude 1 occurs between scenes 1 and 2.
 The work is in four acts divided into 9 scenes that are numbered consecutively regardless of which act they are in.
 A brief synopsis of the opera taken from the Wikipedia is below.
 I have corrected an error in its last sentence.

 Interlude 3 is the great passacaglia that precedes scene 5.
-It is the only passacaglia Shostakovich wrote.
 The music is bleak and of searing intensity.
 The longest of the interludes, it is now finding its way into the concert repertory.